 - Log into the Evergage platform

-- Select SEGMENTS from the top navigation bar
+- Select USER SEGMENTS or ACCOUNT SEGMENTS from the left navigation bar

 Click NEW SEGMENT

 NOTEMost customers can only create User Segments, which is the default Segment Type.
 If you have accounts configured on your dataset and want to create an Account Segment, you must first select that as the Segment Type from the drop-down.

 - Select the Category for the first rule in your segment.
 For more details on rule categories, please see Segment Rules

 Campaign - You can create segments based on whether a visitor has seen or interacted with a campaign, or whether they were part of the control group, and how many times, or how recently this has happened.

 Action - You can create segments based on whether a visitor has carried out a specific action or group of actions, and how many times they may have done so, as well as how recently they have done it.
 You can distinguish between page views and click actions.